plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 All my life I've felt like I was something different, maybe even something special.
 When I look in the mirror, I see a worker, a common man; but that's not all.
 Deep down inside I also see a king.
-Yes, a king born in a worker's body.
+A king born in a worker's body?
+Apparently so.
 I've felt this way all my life.

 ![king with crown](/images/King_of_Persis_Ardashir_II_with_crown_1st_century_BCE.jpg)